 - For which children?
-Primary components are for third to fifth graders
+Third to fifth grade students

 - Who are our partners?
-Two schools within the Point Breeze/South Philadelphia community
+Elementary schools within the School District of Philadelphia

 - What is it?
-A brief multimedia program providing education and knowledge about peer bullying and the impact it can have on students and schools and the important role that positive bystanders can play in reducing bullying and promoting a safe and productive school climate
+A school-based 90-minute multimedia experience that provides education about peer bullying, its impact on students and schools, and the important role that positive bystanders can play

 - For which children?
-Youth in seventh and eighth grades
+Seventh and eighth grade students

 - What is it?
-On-site interpersonal violence counseling, as well as training for healthcare providers in screening procedures and case consultations for family violence
+Provider-initiated screening and on-site support and safety planning for CHOP patients and families experiencing intimate partner violence; training for healthcare providers in screening procedures and case consultations for family violence

 - For which children?
-Available to CHOP patient families at Karabots
+Available to all CHOP patient families and staff

 - Who are our partners?
 Lutheran Settlement House (LSH) Bilingual Domestic Violence Program